LibraryOfCongress/newspaper-navigator/README.md

 3. crops and saves the identified visual content (minus headlines)
 4. extracts textual content within the predicted bounding boxes using the METS/ALTO XML files containing the OCR for each page
 5. generates ResNet-18 and ResNet-50 embeddings for each cropped image using a forked version of [img2vec](https://github.com/bcglee/img2vec) for fast similarity querying
-6. saves the results for each page as a JSON file in a file tree that mirrors the *Chronicling America* file tree.
+6. saves the results for each page as a JSON file in a file tree that mirrors the *Chronicling America* file tree

 **Note**: to run the pipeline, you must convert the notebook to a Python script, which can be done with the command:  `jupyter nbconvert --to script process_chronam_pages.ipynb`.
 This is necessary because the code is heavily parallelized using multiprocessing, and the cell execution in Jupyter notebooks presents conflicts.